Cat Breeds in Australia

 They require lots of grooming because they are heavy shedders, which means that you should brush them regularly on a daily basis in order to keep their coat beautiful and without a mat.
 If you want to bath them, you have to introduce them to water from a young age.

 The Chinchilla can reach weight up to 5.5 kg.

 The Chinchilla is considered as one of the oldest breeds in history and people developed her in order to find a way to combine Persian cat and pale coat.
 The development was achieved after many years of selective breeding.
 There are numerous reports that this particular breeding was developed from a female cat that was named Chinnie.

 Chinchillas have gentle nature and they are very quiet which makes them perfect pets for all variety of people.
 However, they don’t tolerate small children, but they can form a close relationship with human owners and become attracted to them.

 The main thing that they love to do is to lie all over the house and to look beautiful.
-They enjoy company, so in case that you want to go for a few days, the best thing that you can do is to find them a friend.
-They love to live inside in calm family home.
+They enjoy the company, so in case you want to go for a few days, the best thing that you can do is to find them a friend.
+They love to live inside a calm family home.

 Common Chinchilla Conditions and Diseases

-- They won’t use litter tray if it is dirty.
+- They won’t use the litter tray if it is dirty.

 - Chinchilla starred in James Bond film “Diamonds are Forever”.